Citizens (NASDAQ:CIZN) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Citizens (NASDAQ:CIZN – Free Report) in a report released on Saturday morning.
-The firm issued a sell rating on the bank’s stock.
+Research analysts at StockNews.com began coverage on shares of Citizens (NASDAQ:CIZN – Get Free Report) in a research report issued on Sunday.
+The firm set a “sell” rating on the bank’s stock.

 Citizens Price Performance